theramiyer/blog/_drafts/2018-03-04-rat-race-revisited.md

 The others?
 "My son is an Associate Operations Manager in `<insert the name of an IT services giant here>`."

-When we stepped out of college and into these "IT companies", we were fascinated by the glass facades and stuff.
+When we stepped out of college and into these "IT giants", we were fascinated by the glass facades and stuff.
 It was all so cool!
-Four years later, I realised that glass buildings are among the most foolish things to construct in places like Chennai and Ahmedabad.
-I mean think about it: we're a tropical land, and hit temperatures of forty-seven degrees in summers.
+Four years later, I realised that glass buildings are among the most foolish things to construct in places like Chennai and Ahmedabad, and even Bangalore.
+I mean think about it: we're a tropical land, and hit temperatures of forty-seven degree Celsius in summers.
 Glass lets the infrared radiation in, but not out.
 So glass buildings make sense in places like Canada, not in Mumbai.
 Our offices heat up insanely if the AC turns off for ten minutes.
 You superheat a room from one side and cool it from the other.

 This is the product of mindless rat-race engineers, architects and decision-makers.